CuiZHIQ/MADGCN/README.md

 | KnowAir              | 184                              | 01/01/2014-31/12/2018                 | 11,688                         | 3 h             | Regional                   |
 | **LargeAQ (Ours)**   | **1,341**                        | **01/01/2015-31/12/2023**             | **70,128**                     | 1 h             | **National**               |

+## Experiment

+The core model implementation is provided under `model/MADGCN/arch/`.
+The architecture decomposes historical air-quality sequences into trend, seasonal, and residual components, extracts spatial representations from both the physical proximity graph (PPG) and the causal association graph (CAG), and fuses the two graph branches before patch-based temporal forecasting.
+The main files include `graph.py` for graph construction, `layers.py` for STL decomposition, spatial graph convolution and PatchMixer blocks, `arch.py` for the MADGCN forward architecture, and `runner.py` for model execution and checkpoint utilities.

+The provided graph construction utilities under `model/MADGCN/tool/` can be used to precompute static or dynamic CAG matrices from processed time-series windows.
+For physical proximity graphs such as PPG, users may construct one from station coordinates.

 ## Results